ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 The component's element may or may not be resized when docked, according to the [calculated target area](#docking-target).

--   If the element **doesn't shrink**, its controls aren't replaced.
+-   If the element **doesn't shrink**, its controls are **not** replaced.

--   If the element **has to shrink** when docked, its drawn controls are also resized due to its [resizing CSS transform,](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) potentially making them unusable due to their size In this case, `amp-video-docking` replaces the video's controls with its own set, [which can be styled](#styling).
+-   If the element **has to shrink** when docked, its drawn controls are also resized due to its [resizing CSS transform,](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) potentially making them unusable due to their size.
+In this case, `amp-video-docking` replaces the video's controls with its own set, [which can be styled](#styling).
 These controls are shown when hovered or tapped.

 <center>
   <figure>